pauloo27/tuner/README.md

 [youtube-dl](https://github.com/ytdl-org/youtube-dl/) and
 [mpv-mpris](https://github.com/hoyon/mpv-mpris).

-_On Arch Linux, the dependencies packages are `mpv youtube-dl mpv-mpris-git` (mpv-mpris-git come from AUR)._
+On Arch Linux, the dependencies packages are `mpv youtube-dl mpv-mpris-git` (mpv-mpris-git come from AUR).

+**If you use the mpv-mpris-git package, you will need to copy the `usr/share/mpv/scripts/mpris.so` file to `~/.config/mpv/scripts`**

 ### Build